-Less than 16 ft (4.9 m) CLASS 1: 16 to less than 26 ft (4.9 to less than 7.9 m) CLASS 2: 26 to less than 40 ft (7.9 to less than 12.2 m) CLASS 3: 40 to 65 ft (12.2 to 19.8 m) LIFE JACKETS AND PERSONAL FLOTATION DEVICES One Coast Guard- approved Type I, II, III or V wearable life jacket for each person on-board One Coast Guard-approved Type I, II, III or V wearable life jacket for each person on-board and one throwable Type IV PFD device FIRE EXTINGUISHERS One B-I type (Coast Guard-approved) If the vessel meets any one or more of the following conditions, the vessel must carry one B-I type USCG-approved extinguisher on-board: Inboard/Sterndrive engine powered Has closed compartments where portable fuel tanks can be stored Has double bottom construction that has areas where air or gases can be open or trapped Has an enclosed living space Has an enclosed living space Has compartments where flammable, combustible or explosive materials are stored Has permanent fuel tanks installed Vessel is 26 ft (7.9 m) or more in length One B-II OR two B-I type (USCG- approved) (A fixed extinguishing system is equal to one B-I.) One B-II AND one B-I OR three B-I type (USCG-approved) (A fixed extinguishing system is equal to one B-I OR two B-II.)
-VISUAL DISTRESS SIGNALING DEVICES One (1) electric distress light OR three (3) day and night combination red flares One orange distress flag or one electric distress light OR three floating or handheld orange smoke signals and one electric distress light OR three day and night combination red flares, handheld, parachute or meteor type
+Less than 16 ft (4.9 m) CLASS 1: 16 to less than 26 ft (4.9 to less than 7.9 m) CLASS 2: 26 to less than 40 ft (7.9 to less than 12.2 m) CLASS 3: 40 to 65 ft (12.2 to 19.8 m) LIFE JACKETS AND PERSONAL FLOTATION DEVICES One Coast Guard- approved Type I, II, III or V wearable life jacket for each person on-board One Coast Guard-approved Type I, II, III or V wearable life jacket for each person on-board and one throwable Type IV PFD device on on-board and FIRE EXTINGUISHERS One B-I type (Coast Guard-approved) If the vessel meets any one or more of the following conditions, the vessel must carry one B-I type USCG-approved extinguisher on-board: Inboard/Sterndrive engine powered Has closed compartments where portable fuel tanks can be stored Has double bottom construction that has areas where air or gases can be open or trapped Has an enclosed living space Has compartments where flammable, combustible or explosive materials are stored Has permanent fuel tanks installed Vessel is 26 ft (7.9 m) or more in length One B-II OR two B-I type (USCG- approved) (A fixed extinguishing system is equal to one B-I.) One B-II AND one B-I OR three B-I type (USCG-approved) (A fixed extinguishing system is equal to one B-I OR two B-II.)
+VISUAL DISTRESS SIGNALING DEVICES One (1) electric distress light OR three (3) day and night combination red flares light OR three flo signals and one ress flag or one e pating or handhel electric distress lig nation red flares, eteor type d orange smoke ght OR three day

 Less than 16 ft (4.9 m) CLASS 1: 16 to less than 26 ft (4.9 to less than 7.9 m) CLASS 2: 26 to less than 40 ft (7.9 to less than 12.2 m) CLASS 3: 40 to 65 ft (12.2 to 19.8 m) AUDIBLE DISTRESS SIGNALING DEVICES A vessel less than 39.4 ft (12 m) must have on-board an efficient sound-producing device.
-(Example: hand or mouth whistle OR a compressed or powered air horn) A vessel less that must have on-bot sound-producing (Example: hand OR a compressed air horn) A vessel 39.4 ft than 65.6 ft (20 operating in inlat must carry a poop powered air horn pard an efficient g device. g device. g device.
-(12 m) but less m) in length nd waterways wer whistle OR NAVIGATION LIGHTS Regulations require that navigational lights be clearly lit and properly displayed at all times between sunset and sunrise and always when operating in reduced visibility while boating
+(Example: hand or mouth whistle OR a compressed or powered air horn) A vessel less that must have on-bot sound-producing (Example: hand OR a compresse air horn) A vessel 39.4 ft than 65.6 ft (20 operating in inla must carry a por powered air horn pard an efficient g device. g device. or mouth whistle ed or powered (12 m) but less m) in length and waterways wer whistle OR NAVIGATION LIGHTS Regulations require that navigational lights be clearly lit and properly displayed at all times between sunset and sunrise and always when operating in reduced visibility while boating